Crawley Social Prescribing

 If you are aged 18 or over, have a long-term medical condition, and feel that this support could help you, please ask your GP or a member of staff for a referral into the service.

-Our Social Prescriber at Bridge Medical Centre is Tracy Olkers.
-Tracy will meet with you, and help you to access the support you need.
+Our Social Prescribers at Bridge Medical Centre are Tracy Olckers and Jenny Glen.
+They will meet with you, and help you to access the support you need.

 Here Tracy introduces herself and the Service:-